 MASTER PAUL PEARS

-I have put together some of my thoughts and information that I feel will benefit any Martial Artist on their journey.
+I have been involved with the Martial Arts for over 46 years and I have put together some of my thoughts, knowledge and information that I feel will benefit you on your Martial Arts journey.

-We all need to defend ourselves and our loved ones, regardless of who we are and that is what I am all about!
+I am still passionate about teaching my students the correct `Way` and we all need the ability to defend ourselves and our loved ones, regardless of who we are and that is what I am all about!

 “The two things that everyone needs to learn are: Swimming and a Martial Art, both can save your life”